-1.1.2 Definition of multimedia music
+1.1.2 What is multimedia music?

-Multimedia music is music conveyed to the user by the mean of different medias - graphics in different flavours, vector as well as bitmaps, audio in different flavours, pulse code modulation as well as what is actually known as "structured audio", these different medias being combined, synchronized, interacting for the purpose of bringing users a richer and deeper experience of music .
-It's also music giving to the user the ability to interact with, from simple manipulation of volume to 3d audio interaction, selection of sources through the mean of powerful search engines, combination of sources (playlists or remix), or even direct manipulation of composition or synthesis tools.
+Multimedia music is music conveyed to the user by the mean of different medias - graphics in different flavours, vector as well as bitmaps, audio in different flavours, pulse code modulation as well as what is actually known as "structured audio", these different medias being combined, synchronized, interacting for the purpose of bringing users a richer and deeper experience of music.
+It's also music giving to the user the ability to interact with, from simple manipulation of volume to 3D audio interaction, selection of sources through the mean of powerful search engines, combination of sources (playlists or remix), or even direct manipulation of composition or synthesis parameters.

-This definition of multimedia music infers some specific requirments which are listed below.
+This definition of multimedia music infers some specific requirements which will are detailed below (See section $\underline{2}$).